Jonathan R. Davis: Aftermath

 Davis is listed as a miner, age 60, in the 1875 Great Register of voters in for Scott Valley, Siskiyou County (this is the earliest extant document with his complete middle name Rutledge).
 In the 1877 Great Register for Douglas City, Trinity Co. his occupation listed as lawyer.
 There are two places where he appears in the 1880 U.S. census.
 For Township No. 2, Shasta County he is Jonathan R. Davis recorded in an apparent rooming house as age 64, single, of South Carolina birth, occupation miner, and with South Carolina as the birthplace of his parents (line 1984, page 24 B).
 However, he is also recorded in a rooming house as "Johnathan Davis" in nearby Weaverville, Trinity County with the same age, birthplace, and occupation; the birthplace of his father is then given as West Virginia and that of his mother is South Carolina (page 571 A).

 In 1882, he is named "Jonathan R. Davis" in the Great Register again in Douglas City, Trinity County, incorrectly stated as age 62 but with correct birth state (page 3).
 For the 1884 Great Register, he gave the same version of his name in Shasta County, Shasta Township, age 68 and born in South Carolina (page 13).
 The Great Register of 19 Feb.
 1886 uses his full middle name at Ophir Township, Butte County, age 70, also South Carolina birth, and he again is a miner (page 15).
 For 1888, his name appears as "Janathan Rutledge Davis" for the register in Yount, Napa County with an age of 72 and occupation lawyer.
 His complete name is also used in the 1890 Great Register for "Homestead" in San Joaquin County with a somewhat inaccurate age of 77 but correct birth state and still a lawyer occupation (page 19).

 In 1887, Davis received a veteran's pension for his service in the Mexican–American War.
 His California application, number 8,007, was dated 31 March 1887, and he received certificate number 3,543 (GS Film number 537003, Digital Folder Number 005189112, Image Number 01802).
 The application notes he served in company G of the Palmetto Regiment, South Carolina Volunteers.

+Legacy

+American sculptor Michael Trcic depicted the historical event in the sculpture "One Man With Courage is a Majority".
+A folk ballad simply titled Captain Davis was written to commemorate Davis's gunfight, and first appeared in California newspapers on December 1854.